 There are certain cases in which the health of the woman may be affected, such as:

-Parents who have a dormant or occult (hidden) genetic abnormality may transfer these genes to the foetus making it incompatible to survive.
+Parents who have a dormant or occult (hidden) genetic abnormality may transfer these genes to the fetus making it incompatible to survive. -

-A miscarriage may also occur when the mother's immune system starts acting against the foetus.
+A miscarriage may also occur when the mother's immune system starts acting against the fetus. -

 Thrombophilia is a disorder in which abnormal clots may be formed in the placenta.
-As a result, the oxygen supply to the foetus is reduced and it becomes a reason for its demise.
+As a result, the oxygen supply to the fetus is reduced and it becomes a reason for its demise. -

 Some hormonal disorders such as hypothyroidism (low thyroid hormone levels), high level of serum thyroid antibodies, and an absence of thyroid antibodies but a raised serum (TSH) thyroid-stimulating hormone, and PCOS (Polycystic ovarian syndrome) have been found to be associated with miscarriages.